 - Find a licensed real estate agent on REA’s public register.

-Some sellers may not use an agent.
-Read about selling privately here.
+Some sellers may not use an agent — if you are deciding to sell privately you can learn more here.

 You can also read more about selling your property privately here.